Disney Magical Moments is Orchard Road’s first branded Christmas Light-Up. The first-ever in the 35-year history of the

 This has a lot to do with the malls flanking Orchard Road.
 Most seemed to have left the “bulk” of the decoration job to Disney, and thus only placed up minimal decorations.

 Not to mention, none of these mall decorations featured Disney characters or themes.
 You don’t feel like you’re in a Disney world once you’re away from the roadside photo booths – this being a matter of steps.
-In other words, the “illusion” quickly disappears.
+In other words, the festive “illusion” quickly disappears.

-And as much as I hate to agree with them, there just isn’t a lot of Christmas spirit about, secular or religious.
+And as much as I hate to agree with them, it’s true, there just isn’t a lot of Christmas spirit about, secular or religious.
 Mickey and friends, and the famous movies are all fine, but in essence, they don’t exactly represent Christmas.
 It’s just odd to see so few Santas, or elves, or any of the icons people typically associate with Christmas.

 But, this is supposedly the first of a three-year partnership.
 Perhaps the organisers need some experience before they get the hang of it.
 Hopefully, next year’s Orchard Road Christmas lights would be more festive.
 More Christmas-y too.